snapframework/snap-website/snaplets/heist/templates/docs/quickstart.md

 ~~~~~~

 The `snap init` command creates a template Snap project in the current
 directory.
+If you run `snap init` with no extra argument, it will create a
+larger application demonstrating the use of Snap's higher-level features such
-You can also do `snap init -h` to see help about other project
+as the auth snaplet, heist, etc.  You can also do `snap init -h` to see help
-templates that are available.
-For now we'll focus on the barebones project.
+about other project templates that are available.
+For now we'll focus on the
+barebones project.

 The `Main` module for this project will be created in `src/Main.hs`.
 When you
 build this project with `cabal install`, an executable is created in